Retropikzel/compile-scheme/README.md

        compile-scheme - Compiling Scheme programs to executables

 SYNOPSIS
+       compile-scheme [-A path] [-I path] [-o path] input-file.sps

-       compile-scheme  {  [-A  path]  [-I  path]  [-o  path] [-t target] input- file{.scm | .sps} | long-option }
+       compile-scheme [-A path] [-I path] [-o path] input-file.scm

+       compile-scheme long-option

 DESCRIPTION
        compile-scheme  is  a tool to compile R6RS and R7RS Scheme programs.
 It supports most of SRFI-138 but also adds more features.

        The program input-file is compiled into an executable file.
 The result‐ ing executable file is written to file specified  by  the  -o  path  (if present) or to the file named same as input-file but without the .scm or .sps  suffix.
 On Windows either .bat or .exe is appended to the output name.

-   SUPPORT LIST
+SUPPORTED IMPLEMENTATIONS
        Some implementations support both compiling and  interpreting,  in  that case  only  the compiler functionality is used and the implementation is marked as compiler.

    R6RS Compilers
        loko

    R6RS Interpreters
-              chezscheme  guile  ikarus  ironscheme mosh racket sagittarius yp‐ silon
+       chezscheme guile ikarus ironscheme mosh racket sagittarius ypsilon

    R7RS Compilers
        chicken cyclone loko

    R7RS Interpreters
        chibi foment gauche guile kawa larceny  meevax  mit-scheme  mosh  racket sagittarius skint stklos tr7 ypsilon

 OPTIONS
        -A  path Append path to the list of directories that are searched in or‐